tatercode/spanishNotes/languageTransfer/transfer43.md

 - We should speak to him - Deberíamos hablar le.
 - We should speak to them - Deberíamos hablar les.
 - We should speak with him/her - Deberíamos hablar con el/ella.

+I would give - Daría
+They would give me it- Me lo darían